THE YERKES PROJECT

 1 2012

-Peter Joseph Alexandrine stood alone looking out the window of his home office.
+Peter Joseph Alexandrine stood alone, looking out the window of his home office.
 He gazed across Geneva Lake in Wisconsin and contemplated the idea and invitation he would extend to two particularly special friends.
-In his mind, he had gone over this many times and it was now time to talk to them and explain his plan.
-They were close by at the far western end of the long lake, Yerkes, the birthplace of astrophysics where the Topological Foundation was now headquartered, it continued to be an important astronomy facility, but Peter’s vision had vastly expanded the original mission first outlined over one hundred years before.
+In his mind, he had gone over this many times, and it was now time to talk to them and explain his plan.
+They were close by at the far western end of the long lake, Yerkes, the birthplace of astrophysics, where the Topological Foundation was now headquartered.
+It remained an important astronomical facility, but Peter’s vision had vastly expanded the original mission first outlined more than a hundred years earlier.

-Sometime ago, Bonnie Brae, this majestic old home in which he now stood had been a gift from Peter to his wife, Ann.
-If his two friends agreed tonight it would be meticulously cared for and the proud historical traditions of this house would continue.
-Its notoriety only faltered once, and then in the hands its most recent owner, a woman now imprisoned for fraud and other despicable crimes.
+Sometime ago, Bonnie Brae, this majestic old home in which he now stood, had been a gift from Peter to his wife, Ann.
+If his two friends agreed tonight, it would be meticulously cared for, and the proud historical traditions of this house would continue.
+Its notoriety only faltered once, and then in the hands of its most recent owner, a woman now imprisoned for fraud and other despicable crimes.
 Even her evil acts could not erase the grand traditions of this house.
 This made his impending departure, with only his memories, somewhat easier.
 Peter was very precise and selective about what he chose to look back on.
-In nearly every aspect of his life he was a man committed to the future but living very much in the present.
+In nearly every aspect of his life, he was a man committed to the future but living very much in the present.

 Yesterday, Peter celebrated his 58th birthday.
-It had been a grand affair but for some time only he had known the greater significance of it.
+It had been a grand affair, but for some time, only he had known the greater significance of it.
 Tonight, that would change; he had kept his plans a carefully guarded secret.
-Very soon, he would reveal his intentions to a few but first to his dinner guests this evening.
-He would ask if his plan was agreeable to them?
-Next, he would tell his best friend Michael, his wife Betsy and then Peter’s assistant Barry.
-Finally, he would tell the Directors of The Topology Foundation and eventually the final announcement to all on an occasion that many would remember for years to come.
+Very soon, he would reveal his intentions to a few, but first to his dinner guests this evening.
+He would ask if his plan was agreeable to them.
+Next, he would tell his best friend Michael, his wife Betsy, and then Peter’s assistant Barry.
+Finally, he would tell the Directors of The Topology Foundation and eventually make the final announcement to all, an occasion many would remember for years to come.

 Peter Alexandrine was 58 + 1 day today and now embarked on what he had come to believe was his ultimate destiny.
 This is what he would do with the rest of his life.